Optimize the loading of images on a website

 There are many services for generating sprites and associated CSS sheets from a list of images.
 For example: spritegen, node-sprite or grunt-spritesmith.

-If you use vector images, it is possible to create Fonts.
-Each character of the Font will correspond to an icon.
+If you use vector images, you can create icon fonts where each character maps to an icon.
 For example, this is how Font Awesome works.
-To create the font you can use different tools: gulp-iconfont, grunt-webfont, etc.
+Tools to create such fonts include: gulp-iconfont, grunt-webfont, etc.

 @font-face {